top of page

 Mouthing & Biting & Chewing

-Puppies use their mouths to explore the world and to play.
+Puppies typically use their mouths to explore the world and to play.
 The problem is, their little teeth are very sharp and can really hurt when they explore or play with you.
 They also are teething and find relief from chewing.
 Teething is typically over by 8 months of age but dogs enjoy chewing for their entire lives, so it’s good to teach appropriate behavior early.

-Hard Bite = play/attention ends
+Hard Bite = people leave

-Gentle or No Bite = play/attention continues
+No Bite = play/attention continues

 (Not sure what a hard bite is?
 Check this link out.)